GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 -   Geography ID
 -   Product category

-While the Campaign ID and the Geography ID dimensions are known when the ad is served—at *ad-serving time*—, the product category will be known from a trigger event, when the user completes a conversion—at *conversion time*.
+While the Campaign ID and the Geography ID dimensions are known when the ad is served—at ad-serving time—, the product category will be known from a trigger event, when the user completes a conversion—at conversion time.

 In practice, this means you will set a key in two steps: